SuperOfficeDocs/superoffice-docs/docs/en/learn/getting-started/using-filter-function-contact.md

 > [!NOTE]
 > In the **Activities** tab, you can also use pre-defined filters for documents, follow-ups, chats/forms (other) and mailings.
 See [Use filters in the section tabs][2].

-Click **Show count** at the bottom right of the section tab, to see how many records are displayed.
+Click **Show count** at the lower right of the section tab, to see how many records are displayed.
 The number changes according to active filter(s).

 ## Related topics